-But I get it: it’s hard to believe that we can take a break.
-Heck, it can be hard to feel like we truly deserve a break.
+As moms, sometimes it’s hard to believe that we can take a break.
+Heck, it can be hard to feel like we even deserve a break when we think of all the things left undone on our to-do list.
 But you not only deserve downtime, you need it to live a happy life.

 As moms, we put ourselves last on our list of priorities.
 With all the balls we juggle daily, we are afraid that if we spend even a little time on ourselves, all the balls will drop and we will be spectacular failures.